bananu7/ultimate_control/doc/PROTOCOL.md

 to indicate a random open UDP port that the device is supposed to send updates to.

 The last 2 bytes of data are the port number.

+The address pair in the UM packet seems to suggest that it's an identification packet.
+The first field of the ap (a / dst) is always 0, while the second field (b / src) is a value that later gets used in comms.
+Maybe the devices can route traffic between each other?

 ### ZM